 San Francisco is about a six hour drive from our home in Southern California.
 Even so, we’ve only been there a handful of times – but each of those times has been a completely new experience.
 I love the city of San Francisco so much that at one point in my life, the Hubster and I actually considered moving up there!
 I mean, we went apartment hunting and everything, but I digress.
-On our last trip up there, we did something we had never done before – we visited Alcatraz Island.
+On our last trip up there with the chiclets, we did something we had never done before – we visited Alcatraz Island.

-Planning your trip to Alcatraz Island
+Best tips for planning your trip to Alcatraz Island in San Francisco

 Planning a trip to Alcatraz Island is something that I strongly suggest if you’re traveling to the San Francisco area, and I’m sharing a few tips to make it a great visit.
+We also have a great list of family-friendly tings to do in San Francisco if you’re looking for more fun in the city.

 Get your tickets early